pbasista/serial-jobs/README.rst

     and how to write it to a particular serial `device <devices_>`_.

-    It consists of an object which specifies how to obtain the value for sending to the configured MQTT broker from the configured serial device.
+    It consists of an object which specifies how to obtain the value for writing to the configured serial device from the incoming MQTT messages.

     It might contain fields defined below.